Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 One of the things that set Alphas apart from the lesser of their Brood was the talent of savoring *anticipation.* Not just the moment of the kill, but the moment *before* it.
 A good Alpha could be satisfied with the knowledge that it would drink blood *soon,* and use that satisfaction to give it patience.
 Patience enough to score the prize and the kill.

 Yes, they could have pulsed their warp engines, gained that little extra speed, chased the prey down.
 But Humans were *more* than other prey.
 They always *hid* things.
 Weapons, tactics, tricks.
-An impatient brood that revealed itself early might be outrun, torn apart by undetected guns, neutralized by unforeseen traps…
+An impatient brood that revealed itself early might be outrun, torn apart by undetected guns, neutralized by unforeseen traps...

 The Flensing-Brood would not meet such a fate today.
 It took long, long days to slide up alongside the human ship, to close the distance until it was actually visible to the eye, alongside the cloaked Broodship in space.